* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 However, if you want to save time, reheating frozen gyoza in the microwave will also work.
 You’ll just have to forgo any crispy bottoms and accept a slightly rubbery texture.

-The Best Way To Reheat Gyoza
+How To Reheat Gyoza [Tested Methods]

-I experimented to find out the best way to reheat gyoza… and I’m about to tell you how!
+Gyoza is one of those dishes that I just can't say no to.
+The crispy bottom and that delicious savory filling equal perfection!
+So I experimented to find out the best way to reheat gyoza… and I’m about to tell you how!

 Print Pin Rate